TimSuss/ReCure-Lyrics/README.md

 # 🎸 **ReCure Teleprompter – Raspberry Pi + Footswitch System**

 A custom teleprompter + pedal controller designed for a live tribute band performing the music of **The Cure**.
-This system converts raw text setlists into HTML/PDF, displays them on a Raspberry Pi teleprompter, and allows hands-free scrolling via a dual footswitch pedal.
+This system converts raw text setlists into styled PDFs, displays them on a Raspberry Pi teleprompter with a two-page book view, and allows hands-free page-turning via a dual footswitch pedal.

 ---

 # 📌 **Background**

-This project takes raw text files containing our **setlists** and builds a stage-ready **HTML teleprompter file** that includes cues, reminders, and sometimes full lyrics.
+This project takes raw text files containing our **setlists** and builds a stage-ready **PDF teleprompter file** that includes cues, reminders, and sometimes full lyrics.
-The HTML is converted to a PDF and displayed on a **custom Raspberry Pi Zero 2 W teleprompter** with hands-free footswitch control.
+The PDF is displayed on a **custom Raspberry Pi Zero 2 W teleprompter** in a two-page side-by-side view (like an open book) with dark mode styling and hands-free footswitch control for page-turning.

 ---